FAQ

 Frequently asked questions about biologit MLM-AI

-Newly generated reviews may present pre-screened abstracts that were tagged at the duplicate detection stage.
+Newly generated reviews may present pre-screened abstracts that were tagged at the stage.
 Duplicate abstracts relate to a corresponding abstract in the same review, or in a previous review for the same product.

 Reviews always use the monitor settings in effect at the time of submission.
 This means any monitor changes performed later will not be reflected.
 This is by design to ensure traceability: the system behaves and reflects monitor settings current at the time the review was created.